~ 5 MIN READ

-- Tactics are much more concrete and are often oriented toward smaller steps and shorter timeframes along the way.
+- Tactics are much more concrete and are often oriented toward smaller steps and a shorter time frame along the way.
 They involve best practices, specific plans, resources, etc. They’re also called “initiatives.”

-Here are a few examples that will help you differentiate between the two terms:
+Here are a few examples of how strategy and tactics interact that will help you differentiate between the two terms:

 - Strategy and tactics always have to be in-line with one another.
 You might be really enamored with a particular project (i.e. a tactic), but it’s only worth pursuing if it aligns with your long-term strategy.
 Thus, your strategy should inform which tactics your organization will execute or fund.

 - The best strategy and tactics still won’t cover EVERYTHING.
 Because resources are finite, choosing the right strategy and corresponding tactics ensures your efforts are directed toward achieving your vision in the most efficient manner possible.

 For the sake of example, let’s say your organization’s overarching mission is to reduce the carbon footprint that humans are contributing to.
 If your strategy is to reduce carbon emissions in a certain area by a certain percentage, one goal might be to educate people about the options available to them in regard to renewable energy.
 From there, you might decide one particular tactic to use would be a marketing campaign through television ads.
 From there, you’d track the resources you need for this project and begin checking off items like hiring a producer, writing your script, shooting your scenes, editing your video, and so forth.

 Key performance indicators (KPIs) and measures are more geared toward tracking your strategy.
 If your strategy is succeeding, it means you’re making progress toward your organization’s high-level goals.